nLab compact object

 Recall the above example of compact topological spaces.
 Notice that the statement which one might expect, that a topological space XX is compact if it is a compact object in Top, is not quite right in general.

-A counterexample is given for instance on page 49 of Hovey‘s Model Categories, which itself was corrected by Don Stanley (see the errata of that book).
+A counterexample is given for instance in Hovey (1999), page 49, which itself was corrected by Don Stanley (see the errata of that book).
 See also the blog discussion here.

 Namely, the two-element set with the indiscrete topology is a compact space XX for which